-Home Page Start at http://buzzard.ups.edu/courses.html to locate the WWW page for this course.
+Home Page Start at http://buzzard.ups.edu/courses.html for the course web page.

-Homework Homework will be assigned for each chapter, but will not be collected.
-Of course, you are not limited to working just these assigned problems.
-Once a week, generally on Friday, we will have a problem session where we can discuss these problems.
-It is your responsibility to be certain that you are learning from the homework exercises.
-The best ways to do this are to work the problems diligently when assigned and to participate in the classroom discussion.
-If at this point you are still unsure about a problem, then a visit to my office is in order.
+None of these problems will be collected, but instead they will form the basis for our near-weekly “Problem” sessions and for discussions in office hours.
+It is your responsibility to be certain that you are learning from these exercises.
+The best ways to do this are to work the problems diligently as we work through the sections (see attached schedule) and to participate in the classroom discussions.
+If you are unsure about a problem, then a visit to my office is in order.
 Making a consistent effort outside of the classroom is the easiest way to do well in this course.

 Mathematics not only demands straight thinking, it grants the student the satisfaction

 of knowing when he [or she] is thinking straight.